Status of G2HDM with right handed neutrino coupling in the light of $b\to c \tau\nu$ anomalies: Scalar coupling sensitivity to the flavor observables

-To perform the $\chi^2$ fit and determine the best-fit values for the scalar couplings, we utilize the \texttt{iminuit} package~\cite{JAMES1975343, hans_dembinski_2023_7630430}.
+To perform the $\chi^2$ fit and determine the best-fit value of the scalar coupling, we utilize the \texttt{iminuit} package~\cite{JAMES1975343, hans_dembinski_2023_7630430}.
 In this analysis, we minimize a negative log-likelihood function using a multivariate Gaussian probability density function.
-During the fitting procedure, we account for the correlation between the observables $R_D$ and $R_{D^{\star}}$, about $-0.37$~\cite{HFLAV}, considering both the experimental errors and theoretical uncertainties.
-The scalar couplings are varied within the range of $(-1, +1)$, assuming them to be either real or complex.
-By minimising the negative log-likelihood function and considering the correlations and uncertainties, we aim to obtain the most probable values for the scalar couplings that best explain the observed deviations from the Standard Model predictions in the considered flavor observables.
+During the fitting procedure, we account for the correlation of $-0.39$~\cite{HFLAV} between the observables $R_D$ and $R_{D^{\star}}$.
+We assume the NP couplings to be real and varied them within the range of $(-1, +1)$.
+In our chi-square analysis, we examine one NP coupling at a time and find that both couplings yield the same best-fit value.
+The best fit value is